 These nights or afternoons are sponsored by the 6th grade communities and may be required to have 3 staff members present and attempt to have 2 parent volunteers for a total of 5 adults.
-The staff sponsoring the event will be responsible for all organizing and clean up of event.
+The staff sponsoring the event will be responsible for all organizing and cleaning up of the event.